Puerto Rican Pernil Recipe

 • Broth: Instant Pot cooking requires liquid to create the steam and pressure inside the pot.
 Chicken broth is a good option, but veggie broth is also fine.
 Even water would work!

-• Serving Ingredients: Serve this Instant Pot pernil with cooked rice, corn tortillas, and lime wedges.
+• Serving Ingredients: Serve pernil with cooked rice, corn tortillas, and lime wedges.

 • Marbling: It’s important not to substitute lean pork in this recipe.
-It might be tempting to use pork loin or even pork tenderloin, but lean cuts will not be tender or juicy in this recipe – they’ll be dry and tough!
-Stick with well-marbled pork shoulder for the best, mouthwatering pernil.
+It might be tempting to use pork loin or even pork tenderloin, but lean cuts will not be tender or juicy in this recipe!
+Reserve those for the most amazing pork loin recipe and this instant pot pork tenderloin.
+For pernil, stick with well-marbled pork shoulder.

 • Excess Fat: In oven-roasted pernil recipes, a cap of fat on the pork shoulder is roasted into a crispy masterpiece.
 However, the Instant Pot won’t create the same crispy result.
 You may want to trim away excess fat for this recipe.